-Michael Copeland is now serving his fifth term as City of Olathe Mayor.
+Michael Copeland is now serving his sixth term as City of Olathe Mayor.

 - Mayor Copeland is the 58th and longest-serving Olathe Mayor.

 - He was first elected Mayor in April 2001.

 - He served as At-Large Councilmember and Mayor Pro Tem from April 1995 to April 2001.

 - He was first elected to the Olathe City Council as Ward 4 Councilmember in 1993.

 Mayor Copeland currently represents the City of Olathe with the following organizations: